tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

         f5_imperfect(n - 1)
 ```

-It works, although not perfectly:
+This works, although not perfectly:

 ```
 >>> f5_imperfect(3)